The ART OF PUBLIC SPEAKING

 Tips for Public Speaking

-The people who do not know how to speak in a public gathering always experience self consciousness before they begin their speech.
-But after a few seconds, the self consciousness vanishes and the speaker overcomes the fear of public, courage fit very clearly replaces the fit of the fear.
+People who do not know how to speak in a public gathering always experience self-consciousness before they begin their speech.
+But after a few seconds, the self-consciousness vanishes and the speaker overcomes the fear of the public, courage fit very clearly replaces the fit of the fear.

 Practice for public speaking

-Fear is the Result of lack of confidence if you replaces fear with your courage.
+Fear is the result of a lack of confidence if you replace fear with your courage.
 Practice is the foremost factor for public speaking.
 A speech must grow and real preparations consist in digging something out of oneself.

 Know your Topic

 Do select the topic early in the week.
 Think over it during free time, brood over it, sleep over it.
 Discuss it with friends.
 Note it down and try to think over it when you are waiting for the lorry at the bus stand or when you are waiting for dinner to be served.

 Get Deep Knowledge about the Topic (say what you mean)